chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 - Set `--export=model_geography` to specify Urban or Rural models
 - Update `--mail-user=useremail` with your email address
 - Update `--qos=accountname-b` with your account username
+- If not using SLURM, you can adjust the R scripts to run on your local machine with sufficient memory and processing capabilities.
+- Update file paths as necessary.

+**Email and Account Settings**
+Before running the SBATCH script, update the following placeholders:
+- `useremail` → your email address
+- `accountname-b` → your cluster account name

-#### Bootstrap Procedures
+#### Bootstrap Procedure

-Using the optimal parameter values from training, we estimate 499 XGBoost models using bootstrapped samples, generating 499 sets of pre-treatment cross-validation errors, post-treatment counterfactual low-access status, and treatment effects using bootstrapped samples.
+For statistical inference, we generate bootstrapped standard errors and confidence intervals by repeatedly implementing the training procedure across 499 bootstrap samples, where block groups are sampled at the census-tract level.

-After model training is complete, open `Code/Analysis/Imputation_Xgboost/Main/Bootstrap/` and run:
+Open `Code/Analysis/Imputation_Xgboost/Main/Bootstrap/` and run:

 ```bash
 sbatch sbatch_models_bootstrap_imputation_xgboost.sh
 ```

+The bash script will produce 499 sets of pre-treatment cross-validation predictions and errors, post-treatment counterfactual low-access status, and estimated treatment effects based on bootstrapped samples.

 **Configuration Notes:**
 - Memory requirements: 21-80 GB depending on rural versus urban models
-- Same email and account configuration as training step
+- Same email and account configuration training.

-### Step 3: Analysis and Results Generation
+### Step 3: Generate Bootstrapped Estimates of Model Diagnostics and Analyses of Treatment Effects

-#### Generate All Bootstrap Outputs

-The following script uses the cross-validation error estimates, post-treatment predictions of counterfactual low-access status, and treatment effects from the bootstrapped samples to execute various R programs that:
+Using the bootstrapped pre-treatment cross-validation errors, post-treatment counterfactual predicted outcomes, and treatment effects estimated above:
-- Analyze cross-validation errors, conduct model diagnostics, evaluate model assumptions, etc.
+- Assess cross-validation errors, conduct model diagnostics, evaluate model assumptions, etc.
 - Examine treatment effect heterogeneity
-- Process bootstrapped estimates

 In `Code/Analysis`, run the following script: